satyamsingh5512/SKyMed/VERCEL_DEPLOYMENT.md

 ## 🚁 Ready for Takeoff!

-Your SkyMed Emergency Delivery System is now optimized for Vercel deployment with:
+Your AeroVita Emergency Delivery System is now optimized for Vercel deployment with:

 - **Enterprise-grade performance** with global CDN
 - **Automatic scaling** based on demand